-Stuffed toys bring Cologne no luck in losing to Leipzig 4-2
+Cologne forward Modeste joins Bundesliga protests over Floyd

 It was the first Bundesliga match played in June for 25 years, delayed from its original scheduled date in mid-April due to the league’s coronavirus-induced break.

-The suspension came at the wrong time for Cologne, which has claimed just two points from the five games it has played without supporters.
+Cologne has claimed just two points from the five games it has played without supporters.
 Fans are banned from Bundesliga stadiums for the rest of the season to reduce the risk of another virus outbreak.
+Cologne was supported only by stuffed toys left by loyal fans and team jerseys draped over empty seats.

 Leipzig on the other hand has thrived in the absence of away supporters, wracking up nine goals in two away games since the league resumed on May 16.